animeshyash/Fx-Trading-System/README.md

 - The API Documentation has been done with the help of Swagger and the yaml file has been added in the repo.

+- Swagger folder contains the YAML swagger file in which API documentation has been done.
+The Folder also contains the screenshot of it.
+We can access the Swagger IO while running the project locally on the system by going to the http://localhost:PORT_NUMBER/api

 ## Tech Stack

 **Server:** NestJs